folke/neoconf.nvim/README.md

-# 🗃️ settings.nvim
+# 💼 settings.nvim

 **Settings.nvim** is a lua plugin to manage global and workspace-local Neovim settings.

 ## ✅ Todo

+- [ ] new name since people seem to use settings as a module in their config (nvim-settings??)
+- [ ] split off lsp-config as separate plugin?
 - [x] naming for generated emmylua
-- [ ] generate list of supported lsp servers
+- [x] generate list of supported lsp servers
 - [x] name of plugin??
 - [x] importers?
 - [x] keymaps
 - [x] json => jsonc for settings files
 - [x] commands to edit json settings files